Melclic/intersectomics/README.md

 # IntersectOmics

 **IntersectOmics** is a computational framework for analyzing multi-omics datasets with time series or multiple conditions.
-It identifies **concordant** biomolecules—those that behave similarly across different omics layers (e.g., transcriptomics, proteomics, metabolomics)—using correlation, graph theory, and community detection.
+It identifies biomolecules (e.g., genes, proteins, metabolites) that behave in a **coordinated** manner—either **concordantly** (similar direction) or **discordantly** (opposite direction)—across different omics layers, using correlation, graph theory, and community detection.

-This tool is ideal for detecting groups of genes, proteins, and metabolites that respond in a coordinated manner across different biological layers and time points.
-While future updates may support **discordant** relationships (opposite behaviors across layers), this version focuses **only on concordant biomolecules**.
+This tool is ideal for uncovering complex biological patterns across layers and conditions.
+The interpretation of whether clusters represent concordant or discordant behavior is **left to the user**, based on downstream inspection or visualization.

+> **TODO:** Add support for automatic detection and labeling of concordant vs. discordant biomolecule relationships across omics layers along with biological explanation as detailed (here)[https://substack.com/history/post/157552707]

 ---